xzwjz2/n2graph/docs/INSTALL.md

 ```
 nano cfg/config.php
 ```
-Replace the content of `$user` and `$pass` variables with appropiate information.
+Replace the content of constants `USER` and `PASS` with appropiate information.
+Also select the language to use in legends and messages setting the constant `LANG`.
+Currently only two languages are supported: English (`en`) and Spanish (`es`).

 Now, create the database:
 ```
 mysql <dbf/create_n2graph.sql
 ```